pepkit/peppy/doc/source/tutorials.rst

 ..
 HINT::

-	If the looper executable isn't in your path, check out the :doc:`FAQ <faq>`.
+	If the looper executable isn't in your path, add it with export PATH=~/.local/bin:$PATH -- check out the :doc:`FAQ <faq>`.

-In this example we've now ran one example sample (an amplicon sequencing library to determine percentage of indels in amplicon) through a pipeline that processes that kind of data.
+In this example, we just ran one example sample (an amplicon sequencing library) through a pipeline that processes amplicon data (to determine percentage of indels in amplicon).

-From here to running hundreds of samples from varyied types is virtually the same effort!
+From here to running hundreds of samples of various sample types is virtually the same effort!

 Pipeline outputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Outputs of pipeline runs will be under the directory specified in the ``output_dir`` variable under the ``paths`` section in the project config file (see :doc:`config-files` ) this is usually the name of the project being run.
+Outputs of pipeline runs will be under the directory specified in the ``output_dir`` variable under the ``metadata`` section in the project config file (see :doc:`config-files`).
+This is usually the name of the project being run; in our example, it's `$HOME/microtest`.

 Inside there will be two directories: